 - 1 head garlic

-- plus about 1 tablespoon for roasting garlic
+- 1 tablespoon extra-virgin olive oil for roasting garlic

 - Kosher salt and freshly cracked black pepper

 - 2 tablespoon chopped parsley leaves

 - 1 tablespoon finely chopped thyme

 - 3 1 1/2-pound lamb racks, frenched and trimmed

 - Preheat the oven to 350 degrees F.